Parallel self-testing of EPR pairs under computational assumptions: Preliminaries

 \begin{proof} We argue by induction on $n\geq 0$.
 The base case, $\normone{A-A}=0$, clearly holds.

 Now, for $i\in [n+1]$, we write $P_{i:n+1} \coloneqq P_i P_{2} \cdots P_{n+1}$.
 Then,

 which completes the proof. \end{proof}

-Unlike the preceding lemmas, all remaining lemmas of this subsection relate to computational indistinguishability.
+Unlike the preceding lemmas, all remaining lemmas of this subsection concern computational indistinguishability.
 In particular, this means they only hold with respect to efficient operations. \begin{lemma}[Triangle inequality for computational indistinguishability] Let $\{\rho_i \mid i \in [n]\} \subseteq \PosH$ be such that $\rho_i \csimeq_{\epsilon_i} \rho_{i+1}$ for all $i \in [n-1]$, then

 \end{lemma}

 \begin{proof} Let $\{E, \1-E\}$ be an efficient POVM.
 The lemma follows from

 \end{proof}